prytula-pawel/QA_Testing_Principles/qa_testing_principles.md

 - Bug ticket flow shall be adjusted to company specific flow but in general:
 - bugs shall be raised by QA team and or PM/Designers
 - top prio production issues can have different flow as they need to be fixed ASAP
-- in ideal world bug shall go through Bug Triage where P and S are assigned
+- in ideal world bug shall go through Bug Triage where Priority and Severity ranks are added/updated
-- bug tickets is then assigned to a sprint and/or developer
+- bug tickets is then assigned to a relevent sprint and/or developer (depedning on Priority and Severity)
 - after bugfix is ready bug ticket is assigned back to QA team which shall always be the party officially confirming the fix (no self-closure by dev team)
+- ideally bugs reports tickets shall always be closed by the reporter - so some exception are possible to the previous bullet-point (design bug closed by desinger)
-- bug is first tested internally on Staging before being release to PROD (if possible)
+- bug is first tested internally on Staging/Test Environment before being release to PROD (if possible)
 - after PROD release bug fix is re-confirmed on PROD env
-- High prio / blocker bugs shall have special flow (for example patch release could be released outside or regular release schedule)
+- High prio / blocker bugs shall have special flow (for example patch release could be released outside or regular release schedule -> see: Release Process)

 ## Release Process
 - Release shall be planned in regular intervals (major, minor)
+- Each release shall have clearly defined list of changes (features, bug-fixed, improvement), preferable as list of commits
 - Hot fix release (patch) - does not have to be planned but shall only include top priority bug fixes or other crucial changes (security)
 - We shall stick to the schedule and do not make to many exceptions

 ## Bug Triage & Test improvements based on bugs
 - Bug triage / review meeting shall be held regularly in the project
 - PM, QA Lead, Dev Lead shall participate (at least + more people if needed but the audience shall be relatively small)
-- Each new raised bug since the last meeting shall be review in context of priority and severity and possibly assigned to a team (if possible, depending on strategy pull/push)
+- Each new raised bug since the last meeting shall be review in context of priority and severity and possibly assigned to a team (if possible, depending on strategy pull/push -> see Bug Handling Process)
 - Top prio blocker bugs can be handled different way (prioritized outside of the meeting)
 - In case there is a big push on developing new features in the project and bugs are being neglected, some improvements shall be introduce to keep bug fixing flow alive and do not allow number of defects to grow constantly (timeboxing, fixing low hanging fruits, etc)
 - During the meeting or on later fix after the bug fix some improvements shall be initiated in test scenarios to extend the coverage to allow the bug to be found next time (manual or automated)